KP Governor Kundi assails PTI for ‘violent’ rhetoric amid absence from multi-party conference on Kurram

 PTI snubs KP governor’s invite for Kurram moot

-PTI announced its decision not to attend the conference on Wednesday, saying that the PPP —which Kundi belongs to— was working with the federal government to get PTI banned and even got a resolution about it passed by the Balochistan Assembly.
+PTI announced its decision not to attend the conference on Wednesday, saying that the PPP —to which Kundi belongs— was working with the federal government to get PTI banned and even got a resolution about it passed by the Balochistan Assembly.

 PTI insisted that, unlike the PPP, it had a mandate from residents to rule KP and was performing its duties well.